merchantinresidence/abra-docs/js.md

 #### `show`

-You call this function to programatically show the popup.
+You call this function to programmatically show the popup.

 ```javascript
 window.Abra.Popup.show();